benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- Ok, let's move to what's likely the most familiar form of rendering
+- Ok, let's move to what's likely the most prevalent form of rendering
-  - Server-side rendering
+  - **Server-side rendering**
-- Also know as "SSR" or "Dynamic rendering"
+- You may have also heard terms like "SSR" or "Dynamic rendering"

 /////
 <!-- .slide: data-background="url(../../img/nextjs/servers-ismail-enes-ayhan-lVZjvw-u9V8-unsplash.jpg) no-repeat top" data-background-size="cover" -->